Dominic McVittie: Bowls career

 McVittie came to prominence after winning the 2016 National Under 25 Singles and the World Bowls Junior Indoor Championship mixed triples title in 2017.
 The following year he helped Lancashire win the 2018 Balcomb Trophy.

 Bowling for Royal Mail Cart, Lincolnshire, he won the men's fours title at the 2023 Bowls England National Finals.
 The winning team represented England at the British Isles Bowls Championships, where they claimed the gold medal.

 McVittie reached five consecutive national indoor finals before winning the EIBA Men's Champion of Champions title in 2024 and then one month later won the national singles title at Nottingham defeating Paul Hartley in the final.
 This qualified him to represent England at the 2025 World Bowls Indoor Championships.

 McVittie, a primary school teacher by trade was then selected to represent England during 2024.

 In 2025, bowling for his indoor team Spalding, McVittie teamed up with Annie Dunham to win the national mixed pairs indoor title.

 Subsequently in 2025, McVittie paired with Emily Kernick won the gold medal at the 2025 World Bowls Indoor Championships in Aberdeen.
 He also won the silver in the singles.

 In September 2025, McVittie again paired with Annie Dunham won the gold medal at the 2025 European Mixed Pairs Championships in Jersey.

+In 2026, at the EIBA National Finals at Nottingham, McVittie defeated Mark Hughes to lift the National Singles title for a second time in three years.
+Weeks later, he joined forces with club mate Jordan Philpott to lift the EIBA National Pairs title for the first time.